Key Takeaways

 Manual Backup Options (Recommended for Maximum Security)

-Whether you choose not to use cloud sync, or you want an additional backup layer, these four manual methods remain the most secure way to protect your 2FA codes.
+Whether you choose not to use cloud sync, or you want an additional backup layer, these four manual methods are the most secure way to protect your 2FA codes.

-Before you finally activate 2FA by entering the response code, it is important to back up the QR code and the written secret code.
+Before you finally activate 2FA by entering the response code, it is important to back up the QR code and the written secret.
 Here are four backup options with their advantages and disadvantages.

 #1 Screenshot

-Make a screenshot of the QR code and the written code (if shown).
-With a new phone, you can rescan or re-enter the code to gain back access.
+Take a screenshot of the QR code and the written secret (if shown).
+With a new phone, you can rescan or re-enter the code to regain access.

-Making a screenshot on Windows can be done with the ‘print screen’ button on your keyboard to paste it in Microsoft Paint (mspaint.exe) or otherwise with the Snipping Tool, which can be found in the start menu.
+Making a screenshot on Windows can be done with the ‘print screen’ button on your keyboard to paste it into Microsoft Paint (mspaint.exe), or with the Snipping Tool, which can be found in the Start menu.

-Making a screenshot on Apple (macOS) can be done by pressing COMMAND+SHIFT+3 for a full-screen screenshot or with COMMAND+SHIFT+4 for selection.
+Making a screenshot on Apple (macOS) can be done by pressing COMMAND+SHIFT+3 for a full-screen screenshot, or COMMAND+SHIFT+4 for a selection.
 The files are usually stored on your desktop with a file name like ‘Screenshot + date.PNG’.

 Advantage: It is easy and quick.